hoodiecrow/ConsTcl/README.md

 }
 ```

+**Assignment**

+Once a variable has been created, the value at the location it is bound to can
+be changed (hence the name "variable", something that can be modified).
+The
+process is called assignment.
+The `update!` helper does assignment: it modifies
+an existing variable that is bound somewhere in the environment chain.
+It finds
+the variable's environment and updates the binding.
+It returns the value, so
+calls to `set!` can be chained: `(set! foo (set! bar 99))` sets both variables
+to 99.

 **update!**

-The `update!` helper does _assignment_: it modifies an existing variable that is bound
-somewhere in the environment chain.
-It finds the variable's environment and updates the
-binding.
-It returns the value, so calls to `set!` can be chained: `(set! foo (set! bar 99))`
-sets both variables to 99.

 <table border=1><thead><tr><th colspan=2 align="left">update! (internal)</th></tr></thead><tr><td>var</td><td>a bound symbol</td></tr><tr><td>val</td><td>a Lisp value</td></tr><tr><td>env</td><td>an environment</td></tr><tr><td><i>Returns:</i></td><td>a Lisp value</td></tr></table>